 ...In this day and age, it feels like it's more of a rarity for couples NOT to move in together before swapping vows.
 However, despite the logic behind moving in together ("Isn't it better to know beforehand if we live well together?"; "Don't buy the car before taking it for a test drive!"), it doesn't necessarily guarantee success.
 According to yet another report by the Centers for Disease Control, about half of all couples that move in together end up separating within five years (thus supporting our parents' reasoning of, "Why buy the cow when the milk's so cheap?").

 So, we've pulled together a few tips from friends, family, and the internet on the tips on how to combat a few pitfalls of cohabitation:

-5. So what happens if you've been living together and one person is supporting the other, be it grad school, a lull in the career, etc.--and the relationship ends?
+So what happens if you've been living together and one person is supporting the other, be it grad school, a lull in the career, etc. — and the relationship ends?
 Lee Richey, a marriage therapist, advises that there should be no expectation of payback or strings attached.
 "If you don't feel completely comfortable supporting your loved one, then don't start."

 Got your own pros, cons, and tips on living with your significant other?
-Share it with us in the comments...
+Share them with us in the comments...